KonradWohlfahrt/Arduino-Millis-Time-Library/README.md

-# SEVEN SEGMENT DISPLAY CONTROLLER LIBRARY README
+# MILLIS TIME LIBRARY README
 Welcome!
 This is my solution for using the millis function to create a clock.
 Keep in mind that the oscillator of the arduino is not very preciced.